Blog post Locations linked to Vincent van Gogh in Auvers-sur-Oise was first published on Culture Tourist on May 1th 2019.

 Panels with information about Vincent’s life next to the Institut van Gogh

 Address: next to 52 Rue du Général de Gaulle, 95430 Auvers-sur-Oise

-Five large info panels about Van Gogh’s life and work are located just next to the Institut van Gogh.
+Five large info panels about Vincent’s life and work are located just next to the Institut van Gogh.
 His life in different cities and countries is explained quite well on them.
 It’s a great place to get some more general information about him.

 Address: Different locations around Auvers-sur-Oise

-Vincent created around 80 paintings during those two months he has spent in Auvers-sur-Oise.
+Vincent created around eighty paintings during those two months he has spent in Auvers-sur-Oise.
 On many of them, he has painted different motives from the village.
 Some of them could still be recognised today.
 There are panels with reproductions of his paintings around the village, so you can compare those places with his paintings.
 I especially liked the one in front of the town hall, you can see on the photo bellow.

 Address: Rue de l’Église, Auvers-sur-Oise

 Walking around Auvers-sur-Oise and discovering beautiful old houses was something I really enjoyed doing.
 I’ve seen so many irises along the way, and they looked completely the same as they do on Van Gogh’s paintings.
 I’ve taken a walk from the Institute van Gogh towards the old village church.
 Vincent painted it on one of his very famous paintings (it’s displayed at the Orsay Museum in Paris today).

 With that I have a larger painting of the village church – an effect in which the building appears purplish against a sky of a deep and simple blue of pure cobalt, the stained-glass windows look like ultramarine blue patches, the roof is violet and in part orange.
 In the foreground a little flowery greenery and some sunny pink sand.